Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Introduction

+The contribution of this paper is twofold: (i) Identifying ML, data science, and data engineering stakeholders and their concerns; (ii) Proposing modeling perspectives, viewpoints, and views that can frame and address those concerns to enable a sophisticated and thorough architecture description for ML-enabled systems.

 The remainder of this paper is structured as follows: Section \ref{sec:background} provides a brief background, whereas Section \ref{sec:sota} reviews the related work in the literature.
 Further, Section \ref{sec:research-design} elaborates on the research design and methodology.
 Moreover, Section \ref{sec:enhancing-architecture-frameworks} proposes new stakeholders, viewpoints, and views.
-In addition, Section \ref{sec:criteria-of-merit} offers the merit criteria.
 Also, Section \ref{sec:threats-to-validity} points out possible threats to validity.
 Finally, Section \ref{sec:conclusion-future-work} concludes and suggests future work.